drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 of my blog.
 The most prominent changes, from a reader's perspective, would probably be the introduction of notes and webmentions.

-The ability to publish short, quick notes (think tweets or status updates) on my blog basically means that I can more easily use this platform for purposes that hitherto had been mostly the purview of Facebook and Twitter - namely day-to-day, diary oriented musings.
+The ability to publish short, quick notes on my blog basically means that I can more easily use this platform for purposes that hitherto had been mostly the purview of Facebook and Twitter - namely day-to-day, diary oriented musings.
 The introduction of webmentions have added a sense of community.

 Effectively, participating in the IndieWeb has resulted in a kind of renaissance of the diary aspects of my blog, and a lessening of the